About this listing

 Bicyclists are often passing up over the hill, traveling the beautiful and famous highway that hugs the Pacific Ocean.
 One of my favorite beach walks is just down the road in Pacifica, where you can watch the surfers braving some of the world's most challenging waves.
 Or go watch the cliff-diving hang gliders at nearby Fort Funston.

-Parking is free and easily located in front of my home.
+Parking is free and easily located on the street in front of my home.

 These neighborhoods were designed for drivers, but public transit is also close by.